microsoft/BotFramework-Composer/docs/concept-dialog.md

 ![begin_dialog_action](./media/dialog/begin_dialog_action.png)

-Now in the property editor on the right side select the dialog you want to wire up from the drop-down menu.
+Now in the properties panel on the right side select the dialog you want to wire up from the drop-down menu.
 Let's select `Weather` dialog and then you will see the name of the new dialog appear in the **Begin a new dialog** action node.

 ![wire_up_dialog](./media/dialog/wire_up_dialog.gif)